Thulana-Thidaswin/Intellignosis/README.md

 OR

-Use our website (https://intellignosis.herokuapp.com/)(NOT ACESSIBLE AS THE HOSTING SITE IS DOWN)
+Use our website (https://intellignosis.herokuapp.com/) (NOT ACESSIBLE AS THE HOSTING SITE IS DOWN)